Voyager 1: Launch and trajectory

 The Voyager 1 probe was launched on September 5, 1977, from Launch Complex 41 at the Cape Canaveral Air Force Station, aboard a Titan IIIE launch vehicle.
 The Voyager 2 probe had been launched two weeks earlier, on August 20, 1977.
 Despite being launched later, Voyager 1 reached both Jupiter and Saturn sooner, following a shorter trajectory.

+Voyager 1's launch almost failed because Titan's LR-91 second stage shut down prematurely, leaving 1200 lb of propellant unburned.
+Recognizing the deficiency, the Centaur stage's on-board computers ordered a burn that was far longer than planned in order to compensate.
+Centaur extended its own burn and was able to give Voyager 1 the additional velocity it needed.

+At cutoff, the Centaur was only 3.4 seconds from propellant exhaustion.
+If the same failure had occurred during Voyager 2's launch a few weeks earlier, the Centaur would have run out of propellant before the probe reached the correct trajectory.
+Jupiter was in a more favorable position vis-à-vis Earth during the launch of Voyager 1 than during the launch of Voyager 2.

 Voyager 1's initial orbit had an aphelion of 8.9 AU, just a little short of Saturn's orbit of 9.5 AU.
 Voyager 2's initial orbit had an aphelion of 6.2 AU, well short of Saturn's orbit.

 Flyby of Jupiter

 Voyager 1 began photographing Jupiter in January 1979.
 Its closest approach to Jupiter was on March 5, 1979, at a distance of about 349000 km from the planet's center.
 Because of the greater photographic resolution allowed by a closer approach, most observations of the moons, rings, magnetic fields, and the radiation belt environment of the Jovian system were made during the 48-hour period that bracketed the closest approach.
 Voyager 1 finished photographing the Jovian system in April 1979.

+Information gathered by the Pioneer 10 spacecraft helped engineers design Voyager to better cope with the intense radiation around Jupiter.
+Still, shortly before launch, strips of kitchen-grade aluminium foil were applied to certain cables to improve radiation shielding.

 The discovery of ongoing volcanic activity on the moon Io was probably the greatest surprise.
 It was the first time active volcanoes had been seen on another body in the Solar System.
 It appears that activity on Io affects the entire Jovian system.
 Io appears to be the primary source of matter that pervades the Jovian magnetosphere – the region of space that surrounds the planet influenced by the planet's strong magnetic field.
 Sulfur, oxygen, and sodium, apparently erupted by Io's volcanoes and sputtered off the surface by the impact of high-energy particles, were detected at the outer edge of the magnetosphere of Jupiter.

 The two Voyager space probes made a number of important discoveries about Jupiter, its satellites, its radiation belts, and its never-before-seen planetary rings.